 Commissioner of Police

-Andrew Coster became Commissioner of Police on 3 April 2020 and since then has led significant policing developments and initiatives, such as a review of frontline safety and the introduction of a new tactical response model, as well as research into how Police can ensure it is delivering policing that is fair and equitable for all our communities.
+Andrew Coster became Commissioner of Police on 3 April 2020.
+Since then, he has led significant policing developments and initiatives, such as a review of frontline safety and the introduction of a new tactical response model, as well as research into how Police can ensure it is delivering policing that is fair and equitable for all our communities.

-Throughout this time he has also led Police’s COVID-19 response, with a focus on balancing reassurance, engagement and enforcement to help prevent the spread of the virus, and he is overseeing a major expansion of Te Pae Oranga (community panels) that seeks to keep low-level offenders out of the criminal justice system.
+Throughout this time he has also led Police’s COVID-19 response and he is overseeing a major expansion of Te Pae Oranga (community panels) that seeks to keep low-level offenders out of the criminal justice system.

 In 2020 Commissioner Coster introduced three new priorities to the New Zealand Police: Be first, then do (strengthening how and who we are as an organisation); Deliver the services New Zealanders expect and deserve (understanding and providing what the public want from their police); and focused prevention through partnerships (focused police effort and working with others to achieve better outcomes).

 In 2021 Commissioner Coster launched an Organised Crime Strategy to address organised crime, its social drivers and the harm it causes.
-This strategy has seen a national operation underway that is targeting firearms-related violence by gangs and organised crime groups.
-Operation Tauwhiro is successfully removing firearms from criminals and preventing them from getting firearms in the first place.
+This strategy has seen national operations underway targeting unlawful behaviour and firearms-related violence by gangs and organised crime groups.

-Commissioner Coster’s police career spans over 24 years and has a strong history of accomplishments following his graduation from Police College in 1997, including serving in frontline and investigative roles in Counties Manukau and Auckland.
+Commissioner Coster’s Police career spans more than 24 years and has a strong history of accomplishments following his graduation from Police College in 1997, including serving in frontline and investigative roles in Counties Manukau and Auckland.